ChrisHansenTech/PlexSubSync/README.md

 ## Subtitle Matching

-PlexSubSync looks for subtitle files in the same folder as the video file.
+SubSyncForPlex looks for subtitle files in the same folder as the video file.
 It supports flexible extensions like:

 - `.en.srt`
 - `.eng.srt`